Department of Laboratory Medicine

 The Department of Laboratory Medicine at the University of California at San Francisco is dedicated to clinical service, research and teaching.

-The Department of Laboratory Medicine oversees the Clinical Laboratories at the Moffit-Long, Mt.
+The Department of Laboratory Medicine oversees the Clinical Laboratories at Mission Bay, Moffit-Long, Mt.
 Zion, San Francisco VA and San Francisco General Hospital & Trauma Center.
 The Clinical Laboratories perform a large menu of diagnostic laboratory analyses in hematology, immunology, microbiology, transfusion medicine, genetics, metabolism, toxicology and chemistry.
 Each hospital is served by a Clinical Laboratory at their site, with an additional a large central Laboratory is located at the UCSF China Basin facility.